-We understand that paying for private health services can be a strain on a family’s budget.
+We understand that paying for health services can be a strain on a family’s budget.
 While clinique entourfamille™ is not able to subsidize the costs of its services, you may want to explore some possibilities of obtaining funding to help with the expense.

 Charitable/community funding (Local, community, national)

 Some community service organizations may offer financial support or other means to access services for your children.
 We recommend contacting these organizations directly for more information.

 - Jewish Family Services: (514) 342-0000

 - Collective Community Services (formerly Catholic Community Services)